hercules2004/elyx_assignment/docs/architecture.md

 **Role:** The "Gatekeeper" that enforces physical reality.

-Located in `scheduler/constraints.py`, this module does not care about user preferences.
-It answers a binary question: *"Is it physically possible for Activity X to happen at Time Y?"*
+Located in `scheduler/constraints.py`, this module answers a binary question: "Is it physically possible for Activity X to happen at Time Y?"

-It uses a **"Fail Fast" Hierarchy**.
-It runs the cheapest and most restrictive checks first (like "Are you in another country?") before running expensive or granular checks (like "Do you have a 15-minute gap?").
+It uses a "Fail Fast" hierarchy: run the cheapest and most restrictive checks first (e.g., travel) before expensive checks (e.g., prep time overlaps).

 ### 1. The Master Validation Pipeline (`check_time_slot`)

 This is the main entry point.
-Every single potential slot must survive this gauntlet to be considered valid.
+Every potential slot must survive this gauntlet to be considered valid.

 ```mermaid
 flowchart TD